 - What is an ICO

 - What a crypto exchange is

-- How to start a crypto exchange
+- How to create a crypto exchange

-- How much does a crypto exchange cost
+- How much a cryptocurrency exchange costs

 The proliferation of the Internet ignited the appearance of lots of online stores and services.
 As of now, everyone can order any product or use any service, online.
 There is just one question: how to pay for all this?
 Do we need to waste time walking to the nearest bank office?
 Electronic money significantly facilitates this process and reduce all obstructions and difficulties allowing us to make virtual payments.
 It is by far more convenient to pay with electronic money than with conventional banknotes.